Muriel Hind: Early life

 Agnes Muriel Hind was born on 27 May in Dorset in 1882, but orphaned at seven years of age.
 Known as Muriel, she and her brother were raised by relatives in Swanage.
 She enjoyed playing hockey and became interested in bicycling in the 1890s but reported in 1904 that she found it "too slow" now.
 Her family were early adopters of motorcycles and her uncle Edward was a pioneering early motorcyclist.
 Her brother took up motorcycling too and this encouraged the young Muriel Hind to acquire and ride a simple motorcycle between 1901 and 1903.

 Motorcycling

 Hind later said she took up motorcycling because she "thought she would like to".
-Her first motorcycle was a Singer, basically a motorised dropped frame bicycle, with a 2hp Motor Wheel added to the back wheel.
+Her first motorcycle was a Singer, basically a motorised dropped frame bicycle, with a 2 hp Motor Wheel added to the back wheel.
 The design was developed by Edwin Perks and Frank Birch of Coventry.

 Involvement in motorsport

 She gradually increased the horsepower of her motorcycles, and by 1905 she was a member of the Motor Cycling Club and living in London.
 Hind started to take part in competitive riding, hill climb and driving events.
 She drove a Singer Tricar in the 1906 Land's End to John O'Groats Trial, with aviation pioneer Hilda Hewlett as her passenger and mechanic.
 She also drove a tricar in the twenty-four-hour London to Edinburgh Trial, again with a female passenger, making good time in torrential rain.

 In 1907, AW Wall of Roc created a V-twin engined motorcycle to her specifications of a dropped (lady's) frame.

 Hind then moved to Coventry and became more deeply involved in motorcycling and motoring, the industry around which was expanding in the area.
 She became associated with the motorcycle makers, Rex Motor Manufacturing Co. one of a number of keen to exploit a growing market for lady’s motorcycles.
 Hind became a demonstrator, works, and test rider for Rex, and by 1910 they had created the Blue Devil for her, the fastest machine she had yet ridden.
 Known as " the devil's own job" to start, the name inspired the company to paint a blue devil on the petrol tank.

 Although best known for her motorcycling exploits, Muriel Hind also drove three and four-wheeled vehicles.
 A 1909 article in Car Illustrated listed her other vehicles as including “a 9hp singer tri-car” and as well as “her stud of motorcycles" and reported that she "has just disposed of her 18hp Deasy before taking delivery of a 35hp of the same make.
 It is needless to add that Miss Hind is her own driver and mechanic.”
 In 1931, she recalled that she had owned 12 different motorcycles.